fiboa/specification/best-practices/README.md

 # Best Practices

+> [!NOTE]
-**NOTE:** We are in an early stage.
+> We are in an early stage.
 More best practices will evolve over time.

 ## Casing